 Many businesses realise the importance of employee engagement, but not all have a plan to develop the right conditions to make the workplace better.
 According to the company Gallagher, 60% of North American internal communicators say their organisation has no long-term strategy or vision for employee engagement.

-A good starting point is to gather opinions on employee morale and new ways of working, Internal SMS can help you get more responses than what you can achieve with an email survey.
+A good starting point is to gather opinions on employee morale and new ways of working, Internal SMS can help you get more survey responses than what you can achieve with an email.
 Interestingly, three out of five employees ignore emails while at work!

 With SMS, you can easily add a link to an online questionnaire.
 Be sure to make it mobile friendly so that employees have a smooth experience when completing it.